vifreefly/procsd/README.md

 ### Start application
 > Other control commands: `stop` and `restart`

+> You can start/stop/restart a particular process by providing it's name, i.e.: `$ procsd restart worker`

 ```
 deploy@server:~/sample_app$ procsd start

 Started app services (sample_app.target)
 ```

 ### Check the status
 > You can filter processes, like `$ procsd status worker` (show status only for worker processes) or `$ procsd status worker.2` (show status only for worker.2 process)